HiPhish/msgpack-racket/README.rst

 Status
 ######

-The library is fully functional and covered by test cases, but the API is not yet stabilised, changes are possible.
+The library is fully functional ,covered by test cases, and the API should be reasonably mature, but I am not yet willing to completely rule out changes.
 See also below for parts of the library that could not be tested at the moment due to technical reasons.

+I am also considering switching this library to typed Racket once it has fully matured.

 Caveats